 It is part of our culture to have clear metrics since one of our values is being data-driven.
-But like any other very fast growing company, processes change very quickly and worsen the quality of the data collected, resulting in excessive costs even in simple analysis.
+But like any other very fast-growing company, processes change very quickly and worsen the quality of the data collected, resulting in excessive costs even in a simple analysis.

 This post describes the step by step taken to implement BI inside of Talent Management and what results have been achieved in these first months.

 Before putting data everywhere, we need to understand the whole process as it is today: how the ATS (Applicant Tracking System) used, where and how data is stored, what are the current bottlenecks and which questions will the data help answer.
 There was a constant exchange of information with the stakeholders (recruiters, leaders and people analyst) to get a better answer to those questions.

 After achieving a good understanding of the process, the first project was chosen which was the implementation of a KPIs dashboard with the purpose of helping the team make more precise decisions and plant a seed for other BI projects in the area.

 The first step to building a dashboard was understanding with greater detail the real pains of TM (Talent Management) and the main opportunities that could be created for the short and long term.

 After a couple of studies and benchmarks, we created a short questionnaire to guide us through the process:

 - What is the dashboard’s objective?